allenporter/home-assistant-datasets/model_evals/README.md

 your model either in the cloud or local.
 This allows you to run the same set of tasks across many models with minimal changes to the test configuration.

-The `models.yaml` file in the root of this project has this format:
+Create a `models.yaml` file in the root of this project has this format.
+This file is not checked into git and is private to you.

 ```yaml
 models: